-If you’re feeling the “Bern” to get out and burn a coyote this summer you may want to alter your attack with a summertime attitude.
+If you have the itch to get out and burn a coyote or two now, you may want to alter your attack with a summertime attitude.
 In addition to sunscreen and mosquito repellent, consider these elements to make your summer coyote hunt a success.

 By June a coyote den is bustling with more activity than a Walmart on Black Friday.
 Coyote pups are being weaned and that equals more hunting for mom and dad.
 Most predator calls work during this time period, but as noted earlier and from numerous studies, coyote diets switch heavily to fawns, even as much as a 70 percent of their intake.

 With this fawn factor in play a bawling or dire bleat call imitating a fawn in distress draws the attention of most coyotes trying to fill the stomachs of hungry pups.
 Although locating a den sight would be beneficial, simply setting up in an area known to harbor lots of deer will work since coyotes will be visiting it regularly to waylay an unsuspecting fawn.